Historic house stays in Ireland

-We’ve rounded up some of the beloved houses where you can fall asleep surrounded by living history
+We’ve rounded up some of the beloved houses where you can fall asleep in a luxurious bedroom surrounded by living history

 From Muckross House to Kylemore Abbey and Ballywalter Park, historic houses all across the island of Ireland attract day visitors every year.
 But when you have to leave before the lights go down, you’re really only getting half the experience…

 Why wouldn’t you want to lay your head down at Castle Leslie in County Monaghan, where you can nibble on some delicious afternoon tea treats, or sit back and enjoy the sights in a horse drawn carriage ride?

 Or, cosy up in an impossibly luxurious hotel and ex-boarding school such as Ballyfin Demesne in County Laois, and spend your time trying its numerous activities including swinging your golf club on the spectacular golf course, or exploring the walled gardens on the estate.

 Why not fall asleep beside the lake Mornington House in County Westmeath?
 Built in the 18th century, this is where the legendary Children of Lir spent 300 years after they were transformed into swans?
 Remember, every stay in Ireland has a story – so take a trip and write your own!